Language

 A simple real-life example

-🏢 Anna and Ben each own a flat
+🏢 Olivia and Lucas each own a flat

-💍 When they move in together, they now have two mortgages but only one home to pay for.
+đź’Ť When they move in together, they end up with two mortgages but only one home to live in.

-They could sell the second flat.
-If they do, there is no need for a multiple mortgage calculator.
+They could sell one flat.
+If they do, they do not need a multiple mortgage calculator.

-• Treat the debts as one plan and send extra money where it saves the most interest
+• treat them as one plan and send extra money where it saves the most interest

 This calculator helps compare those options.